Chuang Chih-yuan: Career in table tennis

 In July 2008, his own table tennis stadium, Chih Yuan The Ping-Pong Stadium, opened in Kaohsiung, Taiwan.
 At that year's Olympics, he was beaten in the third round by Yang Zi of Singapore.
 He reached the bronze medal match four years later at the 2012 Summer Olympics, where he lost to Dimitrij Ovtcharov.

 In May 2013, in the 52nd World Table Tennis Championships held in Paris, France, Chuang Chih-yuan and Chen Chien-an defeated Hao Shuai and Ma Lin 9–11, 12–10, 11–6, 13–11, 9–11, 11–8 in the final, and won the men's doubles title.
 Chuang and Chen became the first athletes in Taiwan to win any World Table Tennis Championships titles.
 In the following year, Chuang helped Chinese Taipei men's team reach semifinals at the World Team Table Tennis Championships, making Taiwanese record in the men's team event.

 In September 2019 he announced he will not play anymore for the Chinese Taipei national team.
 It was stated that the main reason for his decision was disagreement with the Chinese Taipei association in that he wants to focus on singles competition and leave a position to youngsters in team events.
 Chuang returned to the team in 2020, and participated in the Summer Olympics for the fifth time.
 He continued to compete in international tournaments after the Tokyo Olympics.
 In 2022, Chuang clinched the men's singles title at one of the WTT Feeder tournaments at the age of 41.

+In 2024, Chuang helped the Chinese Taipei men's team reach the semifinals at the 2024 World Team Championships for the second time in his career.
+After his sixth Olympic appearance in Paris, Chuang announced his retirement.

 Career summary

-Singles (as of January 27, 2015):
+Singles (as of 27 January 2015):